awsdocs/amazon-connect-admin-guide/doc_source/contact-flow-default.md

 ## Default Queue Transfer<a name="default-queue-transfer"></a>

-This contact flow is manages what the customer experiences when they are transferred to another queue\.
+This contact flow manages what the agent experiences when they transfer a customer to another queue\.

 It starts with a **Check hours of operation** block to check the hours of operation for the current queue\.
 The **In hours** option branches to the **Check staffing** block to determine whether agents are available, staffed, or online\.